ericrommel/python_test_automation_book/topics/07_web_ui_testing/main_web_automation_with_playwright.md

 ### DevTool
 DevTools (short for Developer Tools) are built-in utilities in web browsers that allow developers to inspect, debug, and optimize their web applications directly from the browser.
 They provide a range of powerful features that facilitate front-end development, testing, and performance analysis, making it easier to understand how web pages are constructed and behave.
-It is a part of many browsersp articularly in Chrome, Firefox, Safari, and Edge
+It is a part of many browsers particularly in Chrome, Firefox, Safari, and Edge

 It incorporates several panels
 For Web Automation the most important is Elements Panel: